Özel Çağ High School: Special features

 A multi-media system is used in most of the classrooms at the Özel Çağ High School.
 The school's facilities include four science laboratories, a 35-student computer lab, an Internet-linked library, video rooms, a multi-purpose room, an indoor gymnasium, music and art rooms, a theatre hall seating over 300 equipped with LCD projection display, tennis and basketball courts, playing fields, an 800-seat dining hall and a football pitch.

 Admission

-Admission to Özel Çağ High School is based on admission tests (for grades 1–8), then for high school admission is determined through the national entrance examination of Turkey.
+Admission to Özel Çağ High School is based on admission tests (for grades 1–8).
+High school admission is determined through the national entrance examination of Turkey.

 Notable alumni

 Kıvanç Tatlıtuğ attended the school located in Yenice.